Table of Contents

 Cross-country skiing is undoubtedly one of the top Nordic sports that people take up for various health and fitness reasons.
-It entails navigating snow-covered mountainous terrain, with a whole lot of reliance on your physical strength and big powerful strides, as opposed to relying on the gravity to do the work for you – for example when you are sliding downhill.
+It entails navigating snow-covered trails and mountainous terrain, with a whole lot of reliance on your physical strength and big powerful strides, as opposed to relying on gravity to do the work for you – for example when you are sliding downhill.

-- Burning lots of calories
+- Lots of calories burned

 - Improving cardiovascular health

 - Socialization with family and friends

 - Overcoming ‘Winter Blues’

 - Keeping warm in winters

 - Full Body Workout provided

 - Mental health benefits